 Theoretical LOFAR sensititvity (rms noise level) for 1 hour integration time, an effective bandwidth of 6 MHz and dual polarisation.
 A weighting factor of 1.3 is applied.

 Proposal preparation and submission:

-The proposal must contain a proper and concise scientific justification including an explanation for how the requested observing time was calculated, in total no more than two A4 pages long (three pages for APEX Large Programme proposals), plus figures and tables if needed (for a total of maximum six pages).
-Proposers should mention relevant previous observations with Onsala telescopes, and clearly show preliminary results.
-Observing time estimates should be made using on-line observing time calculators.
-If observations are for Ph.D. work, this should be stated.
+The proposal must contain a front page with some basic information (see below), a proper and concise scientific justification including an explanation for how the requested observing time was estimated, in total no more than two A4 pages long, plus figures and tables if needed (for a total maximum of six pages, plus the front page).

 - The title of the proposal.